AtomicNibble/PulpEngine/README.md

 ![memory tree example](docs/img/arean-tree-example.png)

-The only exception to this is strings which use a global allocator specialized for strings.
+The only exception to this is strings which use a global allocator specialized for strings, but we still get statistics for them as part of the allocator tree.

 ### Stack is king